Marshfield Fire and Rescue

 It is our goal to have these kits in place for the 2018-2019 school year with training to school staff happening in August.
 We will also be holding several community training sessions on bleeding control for anyone who wants to learn.
 These sessions are an hour long with minimal lecture, mostly hands-on training.
 This program started as a result of the Sandy Hook shooting and continues to remain an important initiative with shootings since.
 It is important to know this is not only for active shooter events but any incident where significant bleeding occurs.

 We have a very generous community and it is our hope that generosity makes this program a reality.
 If you are interested in donating a kit, multiple kits, or even sponsoring a school we would be greatly appreciated.
 The success of this initiative is based on community donations.
 NO tax dollars are used for this campaign.
 Please consider donating to this cause.

 As far as we know, Marshfield is the first City in Central Wisconsin to take on this initiative.
 It is time to set the bar high.
 Let's make this a program we are proud to sponsor.
 Kits cost about $55.00 each.
 Donations can be made by check (made out to the Marshfield Fire and Rescue Department) or through the PayPal link below.
 Thank you in advance for your support!

 Have a recent interaction with the department?
 Use our customer survey to let us know how we did and how we can improve in the future!

 The Marshfield Fire and Rescue Department, in partnership with the community, protects and preserves lives and property through assessment, prevention, education, and response.

 Thank you for visiting our Fire Department website.
 We hope you find the information useful.
 Enjoy your visit!
-This site was created and is maintained by D/C Owen.
+This site is maintained by department members.
 Questions or comments may be sent here.